glennjones/microformat-node/README.md

 microformat-node
 ================
 A node.js microformats parser.
-It is the same codebase as  [microformat-shiv](https://github.com/glennjones/microformat-shiv) project, but used the ultra-fast HTML DOM [cheerio]( https://github.com/cheeriojs/cheerio).
+It is the same codebase as  [microformat-shiv](https://github.com/glennjones/microformat-shiv) project, but used the ultra-fast HTML DOM [cheerio]( https://github.com/cheeriojs/cheerio) to parse HTML.
+The microformat-shiv library is also used Firefox browser as an internal component.

 Installation
 ------------